sssurii/git-basics/README.md

 Store your git credentials in local repo:
 `git config credential.helper store`
-Provide your credentials only once while any pull or push request, it will be cached/stored in you repo.
+(provide your credentials only once while any pull or push request, it will be cached/stored in you repo.)

 Uncommit you last commit on local repo
 `git reset --soft HEAD^`